The Rockford Police Department is NOT currently accepting applications for the position of Police Officer.

 - Written M-Pulse Inventory Test

-- The submission of Required Documents and completion of a 5 page and 21 page applications
+- The submission of Required Documents

 - Oral Interview with the City of Rockford Board of Fire and Police Commissioners